Meat, milk, or wool?

 Fleeces sold to hand spinners need to be of high quality.
 Feeding,

-housing, health care, and handling are all critical to the production
+housing, health care, handling, and harvesting are all critical to the production

 of high quality wool.
 It goes without saying that fleeces should be skirted.
 Skirting is